 b.
 July 31, 1980

-The first wizard to survive the Killing Curse, earning the title The Boy Who Lived.
+The first wizard to survive the Killing Curse, earning the title The Boy Who Lived

-Most famously, for the defeat of the most dangerous dark wizard of all time, Lord Voldemort in 1998 and revolutionization of the Ministry of Magic.
+Most famously, for the defeat of the most dangerous dark wizard of all time, Lord Voldemort, in 1998 and revolutionization of the Ministry of Magic.

-There whispers were several volumes too loud to be considered considerate, and that only irritated him.
+Their whispers were several volumes too loud to be considered considerate, and that only irritated him.
 He felt as if his head were pounding on the boundaries of his skull as his headache intensified, and he finally resulted in minor shouting.
 “Yes, I'm bloody James Potter.
 Now bugger off.”

 James smiled and began to gently stroke Dom's hair.
 “Why are you so tired?
 You have a long night, you know?
 Best start to wake up.”